 Magnesium is a critical co-factor in certain biochemical reactions that support healthy muscle function and muscle relaxation.* (It can be great to take before sleep!)

 Magnesium is a key bone-health mineral, contributing to healthy bone mineral density.*

 3. Heart Support, Cardiovascular Support

 Magnesium is essential for supporting heart health and overall cardiovascular function.*

 Magnesium plays an important role in mineral transport across cell membranes, which is part of healthy nerve transmission.*

 Adding Magnesium supplements to your routine

-Magnesium supplements makes it easy to be sure you’re getting enough of this critical mineral.
+Magnesium supplements make it easy to be sure you’re getting enough of this critical mineral.
 It may be a “micro-nutrient,” but Magnesium is mighty important for everyday wellness.
 There are various types of Magnesium supplements available, each with different properties and benefits.
 Some of the most common types are: